 Luca in Japan

-Over three weeks in June, Luca will create a new large-scale work with local people of all ages in the idyllic onsen town of Kinosaki, Japan.
+Over three weeks in June, Luca will create a new large-scale work with dozens of local people of all ages in the idyllic onsen town of Kinosaki, Japan.
 He has been invited by Japan Contemporary Dance Network and will be working with Japanese physical theatre company Monochrome Circus, as well as local dance artists.
 This will culminate in performances at Kinosaki International Arts Center 26-28 June.

 This project builds on the success of previous intergenerational projects across Europe, including Valfresco in France, Cruilles in Spain, and other projects in Greece, Italy and the UK.